SERVIR-Amazonia/guyana-training/sar-flood/exercise1.md

 ### Reduce speckle ###
 To filter out the image speckling, we will use a technique called multilook.
 Multilook divides the radar beam into a number of “sub-beams”, each of which are a single “look” at the scene.
 The “looks” are summed and averaged together which will reduce the amount of speckle in the final image.
-1. In the upper menu bar, go to Radar > SAR Utilities > Multilooking.
+1. In the upper menu bar, go to `Radar > SAR Utilities > Multilooking`.
 2. In the pop-up window, click on the Processing Parameters tab.
 Set the Number of Range Looks to 6.
 3. Then, under the I/O Parameters tab, make sure the directory is set to your qgis_flood_tt folder.
 4. Click Run.